AbsoluteZero000/Gauss-Jacobi-Calculator/README.md

 # test
-A system of matrix solver using guass jacob method idk if it works but I tired lol
+A system of equation solver using guass jacob method idk if it works but I tired lol